 I love your recipes.
 I used a little less pasta, about twice as much sauce, and upped the cheese and pepperoni a little, too.
 I think it gave it more substance.
 I added garlic powder and pizza seasoning.
 It’s a really yummy and flavorful dish.

 I also used whole wheat noodles and lowfat turkey pepperoni, and if I had used reduced-fat cheese it would have been even better.
-I always appreciate that your meals are relatively healthy!
+I always appreciate that your meals are relatively healthy! 🙂 I might also use ground turkey sometimes.
+Definitely adding this to my regular meal rotation!

 I LOVE this site!